bloodrabbit/website/README.md

 # TODO:

-* add description, with keywords:
+* SEO: add description, with keywords:
   * script pipeline, command pipeline, program pipeline, automated workflow
+* generate a default "icon" for steps, similar to Bitrise (based on the Step's name, a color basically)